dtila/uipath_datatable_extensions/README.md

 # UiPath DataTable extensions

+One single place for ``DataTable`` operations.
+This package aims to create activities around ``DataTable`` that are tested and guaranteed to work 100%.

-One single place for DataTable operations.
-If you want an operation and you can not find it, [open a new issue](https://github.com/dtila/uipath_datatable_extensions/issues/new)
+If you want an operation and you can not find it, please [open a new issue](https://github.com/dtila/uipath_datatable_extensions/issues/new).

 Build status: ![Current Build status](https://github.com/dtila/uipath_datatable_extensions/workflows/CI/badge.svg?branch=main)